finesselab/google-Ads-Payment-Per-Click-optimization/README.md

 PPC is a key channel for driving revenue from the sales of their Product range.

 The products ranking in Google is determined by two factors:
- 1. Quality score - Google’s rating of the quality of our ads
+ 1. Quality score - Google’s rating of the quality of the ads
  2. Bid - price advertisers are willing to pay to be in the auction

 A higher quality score for a given bid will enable advertisers to rank higher on Google’s search results page.